XPMUser/XPMUser.github.io/README.md

   This is in 1.50.0 mode.
 Multiplayer Mode is coming soon!
 You can't even break the 4th wall due to it being closed source instead of open source.
 You can only use the saves from this version.
 Signing in with Google makes the account work the same way as on the original Prodigy site making you imagine you're in 2017 with just the transformotron removed.
 You have to get luckier than ever to get the Trialmaster's Gear from The Lost Island.
 2017 in 2023-present!

+- My Ultimate Edition Versions:
+ - My Ultimate Edition in 1.10.0 | 2014-2015's plot?!

+   2 versions can open from the map.

+ - 1.16.5 | Like oldprodigyde!?

+   This has fake Multiplayer Mode.

  - My Ultimate Edition | The first byethost site to have the open source version of Old Prodigy!

   You get this version from the map in my 1.10.0 Mode Ultimate Edition.

-- My Ultimate Edition 2 | The second byethost site to have the open source version of Old Prodigy!

-  This has fake Multiplayer Mode.

-- My Ultimate Edition 3 | The third byethost site to have the open source version of Old Prodigy!

-  2 versions can open from the map.

 - Prodigy House Simulator (oldprodigyde/undefined/) | Your character is at home.